 - Responding selectively to users.

-While the first 2 points are similar to Bernaud's management style at LVMH, the last one is the complete opposite.
+While the first 2 points are aligned to Bernaud's management style at LVMH, the last one is the complete opposite.

-This means that not only don't they largely ignore customer feedback but the founder, Allen Zhang, even ignores employee feedback and limits creative freedom by taking ownership of the direction of the product, making decisions as low level as infastructure architecture and UI design(!).
+This means that not only they ignore customer feedback but the founder, Allen Zhang, even ignores employee feedback and limits creative freedom by taking ownership of the direction of the product, making decisions as low level as UI design.

-While the views of Mr Zhang and Mr Arnaud might seem quite radical, they should offer a fresh perspective of seeing innovation managemenet and maybe inspire us to break some rules.
+While the views of Mr Zhang and Mr Arnaud and Mr Zhang might seem quite radical, they should offer a fresh perspective of seeing innovation management and maybe inspire us to break some rules.